A healthy diet

 Because of chemical additives in the food you buy in the supermarket, etc. it is very had to eat well in pregnancy.
 Learn to read food labels (you will get a lot of surprises) and try to focus on the right foods.
 Avoid fast foods, take-away, junk food and soft drinks.

-Weight gain during pregnancy varies between women.
+Weight gain during pregnancy varies among women.
 It is normal to gain 12-14kg during pregnancy.
 Not only can excess weight gain have an adverse impact on your health and your baby’s health but also excess weight gain in pregnancy is hard to lose afterwards.
 There has been many a woman who has ‘lost her figure’ because of excess weight gained in pregnancy.

 There are many excellent resources for you to read.
 See the links below.
 You can also see a dietician for further advise.